nats-io/nats-spark-connector/README.md

-# NATS-SPARK-CONNECTOR
+# NATS-SPARK-CONNECTORS

-The following are all the current flavors of the nats-spark-connector, each flavor has its own directory structure.
+This repository contains multiple independent kinds of nats-spark-connectors, each flavor having its own directory structure, with its own README and SBT build files.

-At this point, the partitioned connector is not being actively developed anymore.
-It is now considered legacy and included only for educational purposes only.
-It will be removed entirely in the future.
+- **V2**
+This is currently the newest connector, and the one to now use by default.
+It starts with version 2.0 to avoid any ambiguity with the 'balanced' connector which only has versions 1.x.

 - **balanced:**
   In this scenario, NATS utilizes a single JetStream partition, using a durable